AUDIY/FIREEEE/05_FIREEEE_ROM/README.md

 ## Timing Chart
 No timing chart in this module.
 Please see FIREEEE_COEF_ROM for actual operation.
 ## Notes
 - Some inputs and parametes may not take effect depending on the ROM used in combination with this module.
+- You have to your own single clock simple dual-port RAM by define macro.

 ## Version History
 ### 0.00
 Initial Release of the Specification.
+### 0.01
+- Add module & related files.
+(2026/03/17)
+- Add simulation & verification results.
+(2026/03/17)